mineshkothari/fullstack/README.md

 Certain design practices inspired the design process of this project, to name a few:

 1. Whitespace
-2. Visual Heirachy
+2. Visual Hierarchy
 3. Material Design

-Utilise key aspects of some of these 'good' practises helped me build a front end which offers the end user a luxourious visit.
+Utilise key aspects of some of these 'good' practises helped me build a front end which offers the end user a luxurious visit.
 A great website starts with a good user interface, and Fullstack is no different.

 Fullstack consists of 4 main areas: